-- Assuming you choose the online process, by now we shall have given you email guidance through four simple steps:
+- Assuming you choose the online process, by now we shall have given you email guidance through five simple steps:

-- Once you have paid, the Mediator is now working for you.
+- All done!
+The Mediator is now working for you.
 He is available to you by phone day or night (well, almost!).

 From this point, we provide more detailed information about what happens on the day of your online mediation

 To move forward right now, get your conflict-party onside, then both register at